Can Collagen Peptides Cause Acne ?

 Best Topical Peptides to Boost Collagen and Reduce Acne Scarring

-While collagen peptides are not identified as a direct cause of acne, they are used in research to improve skin health.
+While collagen peptides are not considered a direct cause of acne, they are studied for their potential to improve skin health.
 Specifically, topical peptides are studied for their ability to promote collagen production and support improvement in acne scarring.
-Several peptides have shown potential in this area, providing an alternative approach for improving skin texture and reducing scarring caused by acne.
+Several peptides have shown potential in this area, offering an alternative approach to improving skin texture and reducing acne-related scarring.

 PAL-GHK (Topical Peptide)